 The Company has historically focused on the un-served or under-served rural communities who receive their voice, video and data services from independent telephone companies.
 By aligning its in-house engineering and technical knowledge alongside its customers, the Company has been able to develop, customize and enhance products from design through production.
 Final build and assembly of the Company's products is completed at Clearfield's plants in Brooklyn Park, Minnesota, and Mexico, with manufacturing support from a network of domestic and global manufacturing partners.
-On September 9, 2014, the Company entered into a lease for a new facility in Brooklyn Park, Minnesota which replaced its plant in Plymouth.
-The lease term commenced in January 2015 and this facility now serves as the Company's headquarters.
 Clearfield specializes in producing these products on both a quick-turn and scheduled delivery basis.
 The Company deploys a hybrid sales model with some sales made directly to the customer, some made through two-tier distribution (channel) partners, and some sales through original equipment suppliers who private label their products.